thenumbernine/universe/offline/README.txt

 			source/	<- put the 2MASS redshift survey here.  archive is found at http://tdc-www.cfa.harvard.edu/2mrs/ 2mrs_v240/	<- should be the only contents of the source dir sdss3/
-			source/ <- put the SDSS3 DR9 2gig FITS file here.  file found at http://data.sdss3.org/sas/dr10/sdss/spectro/redux/specObj-dr10.fits
+			source/ <- put the SDSS3 DR9 2gig FITS file here.  file found at http://data.sdss3.org/sas/dr12/sdss/spectro/redux/specObj-dr12.fits
-																more instructions found at http://www.sdss3.org/dr10/data_access/bulk.php
-				specObj-dr10.fits	<- should be the only contents of the source dir
+				specObj-dr12.fits	<- should be the only contents of the source dir

 USAGE: